open-api-spex/open_api_spex/README.md

 to an `%OpenApiSpex.Operation{}` struct.
 The definitions are read by your application's `ApiSpec` module, which in turn is called from the `OpenApiSpex.Plug.PutApiSpex` plug on each request.
-The definitions data is cached, so it does actually extract the definitions on each request.
+The definitions data is cached, so it does not actually extract the definitions on each request.

+Note that in the ExDoc-based definitions, the names of the OpenAPI fields follow `snake_case` naming convention instead of OpenAPI's (and JSON Schema's) `camelCase` convention.

 If the ExDoc-based operation specs don't provide the flexibiliy you need, the `%Operation{}` struct and related structs can be used instead.
 See the